truenas/documentation/content/SCALE/SCALETutorials/Storage/Pools/EncryptionSCALE.md

 ![LockDatasetDialog](/images/SCALE/22.12/LockDatasetDialog.png "Lock Dataset")

 Use the **Force unmount** option only if you are certain no one is currently accessing the dataset.
-**Force unmount** boots anyone using the dataset, like a share, out of the dataset so you can lock it.
+**Force unmount** boots anyone using the dataset (e.g. someone accessing a share) so you can lock it.
 Click **Confirm** to activate **Lock**, then click **Lock**.

 {{< hint info >}}